2023 Most Popular East Asian Languages Doctor's Degree Schools

 Full East Asian Languages at Arizona State University - Tempe Report

-With a ranking of #9, Washington University in St Louis did quite well on this year’s most popular schools for East Asian languages students working on their doctor’s degree.
-WUSTL is a fairly large private not-for-profit school located in the suburb of Saint Louis.
+Washington University in St Louis did quite well in this year’s ranking of the most popular places for East Asian languages students to get a doctor’s degree.
+It came in at #9 on the list.
+WUSTL is a large private not-for-profit school located in the suburb of Saint Louis.

 Women make up 50% of the East Asian majors at the school.